yeewaifatt/Project-2---Predicting-Crowdfunding-Outcomes/README.md

 All of the data used in this project was sourced from a pre-existing amazon s3 bucket, which was compiled by a [web scraping service](https://webrobots.io/kickstarter-datasets/), The download link for the exact dataset used can be found [here](https://s3.amazonaws.com/weruns/forfun/Kickstarter/Kickstarter_2022-04-21T03_20_08_060Z.zip).

 ## SQL Database
-The raw data is a zip file which contains a set of csv files, of which some columns contain JSON objects.
-The files were concatenated along rows to build one large data frame.
+The raw data is a zip file which contains a set of csv files, the files were concatenated along rows to build one large data frame.
 This gave approximately 30000 data points each with more than 30 individual features.
-Some of the features were expressed as a JSON, these features required some extra data wrangling to unpack so that we could use them.
-The make_database.py script will populate an SQL database with the extracted original dataframe and JSON objects.
+Some of the features were expressed as a JSON, these features required some extra data wrangling to unpack so that they could be used.
+The make_database.py script will populate an SQL database with the features of the original dataframe and JSON objects.

 If you wish to run this code on your local machine, ensure that you have set up an SQL DB and have the extracted CSV files in a folder named 'raw_data' in the SQLDatabase directory.
 Also  ensure you have a .env file with 'KICKSTARTER_DB_URL' as a variable to ensure that the python script can connect with your DB.